openbridge/openbridge.github.io/data_definitions.md

 Check out [Instagram Developer docs](https://www.instagram.com/developer/) for more details about Instagram APIs.

+## YouTube Channel Insights

+Discover what drives your video content use on your channel.
+Identify how your subscribers react to new and existing content.
+Discover patterns or trends that inform content optimization and performance.

+### Data Definitions

+Take a look at our [data definition docs](https://docs.google.com/spreadsheets/d/1IZxhbTsTFGqiHvOu0PaNxcCq2AXfoNXV0qfpcf2LpXE/edit?usp=sharing) for YouTube Channel Insights layout and elements.

+### Delivery Time

+We collect data from YouTube Analytics API once a day.
+This ensures we are within the limits YouTube places on API calls.

+### Developer Docs

+Check out [YouTube Developer docs](https://developers.google.com/youtube/) for more details about YouTube Analytics and Reporting APIs.

 ## YouTube Video IQ

 Track your competitors’ video performance data to see if their content drives engagement and adjust your YouTube strategies to stand out from the competition.